Michelle Badash, MS

 Statins are drugs that help to lower cholesterol levels and decrease inflammation.
 They are often prescribed to people diagnosed with

-These medicines affect the movement of calcium into the cells of the heart and blood vessels.
-As a result, blood vessels open wider (dilate); the supply of blood and oxygen to the heart is increased, while the heart's workload is decreased.
+These medications affect the movement of calcium into the cells of the heart and blood vessels.
+As a result, blood vessels dilate.
+The supply of blood and oxygen to the heart is increased, while the heart's workload is decreased.
 This helps to prevent anginal attacks, as well as lessen the possibility of heart attacks.

 Antiplatelet agents prevent the formation of blood clots by keeping platelets from clumping and sticking together.